MicroEJ/docs/Tutorials/trainingKernel.rst

 Intended Audience
 =================

-This training is for developers wishing to familiarize themselves with Kernel development.
+This training is designed for developers who want to gain a first understanding of Kernel development.

 Prerequisites
 =============

+To get the most out of this training, participants should have access to:

-- `STM32F7508-DK Evaluation Kit <https://www.st.com/en/evaluation-tools/stm32f7508-dk.html>`__.
+- The `STM32F7508-DK Evaluation Kit <https://www.st.com/en/evaluation-tools/stm32f7508-dk.html>`__.
-- Mini USB cable.
+- A mini USB cable.
-- Micro SD card.
+- A micro SD card.

 Training Resources
 ==================